(Or press Esc key)

 - how the solicitor or advocate behaved

 You do not need to know what type of complaint you have – the SLCC will decide this.

 Complaints about service

 The SLCC investigates complaints about a solicitor or advocate's service.

-You might be offered mediation – this is when an impartial person talks through your issue with you and the solicitor or advocate.
-It can often be a speedier way of resolving your complaint.
+You might be offered mediation.
+This is when an impartial person talks through your issue with you and the solicitor or advocate.
+It can often be a quicker way of resolving your complaint.

 The SLCC might decide to conduct a formal investigation.
 If they agree with your complaint, the investigator may recommend that the solicitor or advocate: